openfl/openfl/README.md

 Easy Deployment
 ===============

-OpenFL is powered by [Lime](https://github.com/openfl/lime), which includes powerful command-line tools to make cross-platform deployment sensible.
+OpenFL includes the tools you need to build, package, install and run on each target platform.

+For example, `openfl test html5` will generate an HTML5 project, create a local web server and open your default browser.

-"openfl test <target>" is usually all that is required to build, package, install and run your project on the platform of your choice, assuming you have the standard target SDK installed (such as Xcode or Visual Studio C++).
-Lime includes "setup" commands to even help the install of these standard tools.
+Some platforms will require a standard SDK to build (such as Visual Studio C++ or Xcode).
+OpenFL includes "setup" commands to even help the install of these standard tools.

 3D Support
 ==========

-The Flash API is ideal for 2D development.
-If you would like to create original 3D content, you might enjoy using [Lime](https://github.com/openfl/lime).
-You can also mix OpenGL content in OpenFL using OpenGLView API.

-The Away Foundation is also developing an OpenFL version of [Away3D](https://github.com/away3d/away3d-core-openfl/).
+OpenFL is designed primarily for 2D development, but you can the `OpenGLView` API to write your own WebGL-style code, and mix it with the OpenFL display architecture.
+You can also use libraries such as [Away3D](https://github.com/away3d/away3d-core-openfl/).

 Native Extensions